 Sometimes it’s important to make your vacation all about you.
-Whether you’re lying out on a beach or exploring a big city, it can be stressful when kids are running around, read: screaming in your ear.
-Luckily, there are several amazing adults-only vacation spots around the U.S. where you can reconnect with your significant other (or BFF or mom or—you get it) away from the stress of normal life.
+Whether you’re lying out on a beach or exploring a big city, it can be stressful when kids are running around (read: screaming in your ear).
+Luckily, we found the 15 best adults-only resorts around the U.S. where you can reconnect with your significant other (or BFF or mom or—you get it) away from the stress of normal life.
+From California to Pennsylvania, here’s where to go for some grown-up relaxation.

 Located high above the coast of Big Sur, Post Ranch Inn is a luxury retreat where the minimum age for guests is 18.
 It’s all about the included amenities, from daily yoga classes to a buffet breakfast to not one but two heated infinity pools.
 There’s also a spa, an art gallery and the cliffside Sierra Mar restaurant where the views are as good as the food.
 Psst: Book one of the Ocean Houses, which have private decks with panoramic views of the Pacific.